sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 - increased access (and so it can't be complicated)
 - interoperability

 what are the traditional costs of standardization?
 - flexibility
 - learning curve

+central themes
+- gradual expansion/structured expansion. make the gradient between small-scale and wide-scale adoption shallow and long. don't try to make the 'one that fixes everything' but instead provide the schematic by which we might all work on fixing it together.

 Acknowledgements (make sure to double check spelling!!!):
 * Lauren E. Wool